robcarver17/pysystemtrade/docs/data.md

 ### Roll calendars shipped in CSV files

 If you are too lazy even to do the previous step, I've done it for you and you can just use the calendars provided [here](/data/futures/roll_calendars_csv/DAX.csv).
-Of course they could also be out of date, and again you'll need to fix this manually.
+Of course, they could also be out of date, and again you'll need to fix this manually.

 ## Creating and storing multiple prices